 ReSport is a Not-for-Profit registered Charitable Trust: CC61597

-We are enabling more play through the recycling of donated sports goods.
+We are enabling more play through recycling donated sports goods.

 Find out more about what we do and why we do it.

-Collect new and gently used sports gear and equipment to share these resources to people in need throughout Northland, reducing the environmental impact of textile waste.
+Collect new and gently used sports gear and equipment to share these resources to people in need throughout Northland, reducing the environmental impact of textile and sport gear waste.

 Stakeholders donate equipment to ReSport Pātaka and Depot to sort and share within Northland communities through sports and community partnerships.

-We empower people to be equipped to engage in sporting experiences, enhancing their purpose, connection, health and wellbeing, while taking care of our environment.
+We empower people to be equipped to engage in sporting experiences, enhancing purpose, connection, health and wellbeing, while being environmentally responsible.

-ReSport Charitable Trust is successfully redistributing preloved sports gear to Northlanders in need, while reducing the impact of textile waste in landfill.
+ReSport Charitable Trust is successfully redistributing preloved sports gear to Northlanders in need, while reducing the impact of textile and sport gear waste in landfill.

 ReSport was founded by JP Dignon and Joey Yovich in 2021 on their way to support a local charity fundraising event held in the Bay of Islands.